XxFrAnCoGoLxX/revanced-magisk-module/README.md

 Get the [latest CI release](https://github.com/j-hc/revanced-magisk-module/releases).

-Use [**zygisk-detach**](https://github.com/j-hc/zygisk-detach) to detach YouTube and YT Music from Play Store if you are using magisk modules.
+Use [**zygisk-detach**](https://github.com/j-hc/zygisk-detach) (Magisk v24.0+ required) to detach YouTube and YT Music from Play Store if you are using magisk modules.

+or

+Use [**Detach**](https://xdaforums.com/t/module-detach3-detach-market-links.3447494) (Magisk v20.4+ required) to detach YouTube and YT Music from Play Store if you are using magisk modules. (if using YT Music, it has to be added to the "Detach" module config file)

 <details><summary><big>Features</big></summary>
 <ul>